Phase I Trial of the Selective Inhibitor of Nuclear Export, KPT-330, in Relapsed Childhood ALL and AML

 - Relapsed disease: Second or subsequent relapse, any relapse refractory to salvage chemotherapy

-- Patients must have bone marrow with ≥ 5% blasts (M2 or M3 marrow) either on an aspirate or biopsy sample, as assessed by morphology or flow cytometry.
+- Subjects must have bone marrow with ≥ 5% blasts (M2 or M3 marrow) definitively identified either on a bone marrow aspirate or biopsy sample, as assessed by morphology, immunohistochemical studies, flow cytometry, karyotype, cytogenetic testing such as fluorescent in situ hybridization (FISH) or other molecular studies.

 - Patients with CNS 1 or CNS 2 disease are eligible.
 Patients with isolated CNS relapse or CNS 3 disease are not eligible.
 Please refer to Section 11.1.3 for definitions of CNS disease status and interpretation of traumatic lumbar punctures.